Plug In, Power Up! Connecting to Grid Electricity in Africa

 Grid electricity could provide these families with a less expensive source of light, help them stay productive, and improve the delivery of critical services such as health care, schooling, and public safety.
 Such changes could in turn strengthen the economy and improve the quality of life for millions of families in Africa.
 But a number of challenges may prevent sub-Saharan countries from achieving these goals.

 The Millennium Challenge Corporation (MCC) and the U.S. Agency for International Development (USAID) have invested hundreds of millions of dollars in programs designed to bring grid electricity to African countries.
 Initiatives like Power Africa bring together African governments and private-sector partners to boost investments in energy security and to help these countries achieve their goals for electrification.
 MCC partnered with Mathematica Policy Research to evaluate the success of its energy-sector investments in Benin, Ghana, Liberia, Malawi, and Tanzania, and Mathematica recently completed its evaluation of the energy project in Tanzania.

-On Wednesday, November 29, 11:45 a.m.–1:30 p.m., Mathematica’s Center for International Policy Research and Evaluation (CIPRE) will convene a panel of experts to discuss initiatives to expand grid electricity in sub-Saharan Africa as well as recent evidence on the possible benefits and challenges of such expansion.
-Panelists will discuss (1) Power Africa’s investments in the energy sector, including grid electricity; (2) successes and challenges of rural grid electrification in Tanzania and elsewhere in Africa; and (3) areas where more evidence is needed to inform policy decisions on investing in grid electricity.
-This event will be held at Mathematica’s Washington, DC, office and via live webinar.
-Lunch will be provided.
+Mathematica’s Center for International Policy Research and Evaluation (CIPRE) convened a panel of experts to discuss initiatives to expand grid electricity in sub-Saharan Africa as well as recent evidence on the possible benefits and challenges of such expansion.
+Panelists discussed (1) Power Africa’s investments in the energy sector, including grid electricity; (2) successes and challenges of rural grid electrification in Tanzania and elsewhere in Africa; and (3) areas where more evidence is needed to inform policy decisions on investing in grid electricity.

 - Candace Miller, senior researcher, Mathematica